universal-packages/universal-documentation/docs/tutorials/todo-list/frontend.md

 # Frontend

-Now that we have our backend setup, its time to create our frontend.
-We will use React to create our frontend application, more specifically the officially supported way to create single-page applications with React, [Create React App](https://create-react-app.dev/).
-But of course universal-packages offers an abstraction to make it easier to integrate a create react app into your core application.
+Now that we have our backend set up, it's time to create our frontend.
+We will use React to create our frontend application, specifically the officially supported way to create single-page applications with React, [Create React App](https://create-react-app.dev/).
+Of course, universal-packages offers an abstraction to make it easier to integrate a Create React App into your core application.

 ## Core Create React App